 \section{Galois categories}

 \mylabel{Galois categories}

-In this section we recall the notion of Galois categories, which where introduced by Grothendieck to unify Galois theory from algebra and covering space theory from topology (\cite{SGA 1}, Expos\'e V).
+In this section we recall the notion of Galois categories, which were introduced by Grothendieck to unify Galois theory from algebra and covering space theory from topology (\cite{SGA 1}, Expos\'e V).

-\begin{para} Recall that a category $\catC$ is a \emph{Galois category} if there is a functor $\Phi:\catC\ra (\FinSet)$ such that the following six axioms hold: {(G\arabic{enumi})} \begin{enumerate} \item Fiber products and final objects exist in $\catC$. \item Finite sums and quotients by finite group actions exist in $\catC$. \item Ever morphism $X'\ra X$ in $\catC$ factors into a strict epimorphism $X'\ra U$ and the inclusion of a direct summand $U\subset X$. \item The functor $\Phi$ commutes with fiber products and final objects. \item It also commutes with finite direct sums and forming quotients by finite group actions, and transforms strict epimorphisms into surjections. \item If for a morphism $u:X'\ra X$ in $\catC$ the resulting map $\Phi(u)$ is bijective, then $u$ is an isomorphism. \end{enumerate} {(\roman{enumi})}
+\begin{para} Recall that a category $\catC$ is called a \emph{Galois category} if there exists a functor $\Phi:\catC\ra (\FinSet)$ such that the following six axioms hold: {(G\arabic{enumi})} \begin{enumerate} \item Fiber products and final objects exist in $\catC$. \item Finite sums and quotients by finite group actions exist in $\catC$. \item Every morphism $X'\ra X$ in $\catC$ factors into a strict epimorphism $X'\ra U$ and the inclusion of a direct summand $U\subset X$. \item The functor $\Phi$ commutes with fiber products and final objects. \item It also commutes with finite direct sums and forming quotients by finite group actions, and transforms strict epimorphisms into surjections. \item If for a morphism $u:X'\ra X$ in $\catC$ the resulting map $\Phi(u)$ is bijective, then $u$ is an isomorphism. \end{enumerate} {(\roman{enumi})}

-One calls $\Phi $ a \emph{fundamental functor} for the Galois category $\catC$, and denotes by $\pi=\Aut(\Phi)$ the group of natural isomorphisms of the fundamental functor to itself.
+One calls $\Phi $ a \emph{fundamental functor} or \emph{fiber functor} for the Galois category $\catC$, and denotes by $\pi=\Aut(\Phi)$ the group of natural isomorphisms of the fundamental functor to itself.
 In turn, we have an inclusion

 inside a product of symmetric groups $\Aut(\Phi(X))=S_{\Phi(X)}$.
 These groups are finite.
 We endow them with the discrete topology, and the product with the product topology.
 The latter becomes a topological group that is compact and totally disconnected.
 Such topological groups are also called \emph{pro-finite groups}.
 One easily checks that the subgroup $\pi$ is closed, and thus inherits the structure of a pro-finite group.
-Up to uncanonical isomorphism, the pro-finite group $\pi$ depends only on the Galois category $\catC$, and not on the choice of fiber functor $\Phi$.
+Every fiber functor on $\catC$ is (non-canonically) isomorphic to $\Phi$ and hence, up to a uncanonical isomorphism, the pro-finite group $\pi$ depends only on the Galois category $\catC$, and not on the choice of fiber functor $\Phi$.